Anakior/symfony-docker/README.md

 ## Using docker-sync

-Symfony Docker can be very slow so i have added the possibility to use docker-sync.
+Symfony Docker can be very slow on mac (don't use it on linux this is useless) so i have added the possibility to use docker-sync.
 You have to install it with:

 - **sudo gem install docker-sync**